 Registrant is significantly dependent on third party suppliers, such as energy and telecommunication companies and wholesale water suppliers.
 In order to conduct its business, Registrant has initiated due diligence with certain of its major service providers to address their Y2K readiness.
-In the event that such suppliers might be adversely affected by Y2K, Registrant is preparing its contingency plan which will likely include, among other things, increased staffing during critical periods, manual back-up for automated systems and the use of electric generators capable of providing power during a black-out.
+In the event that such suppliers might be adversely affected by Y2K, Registrant is preparing its contingency plan which will likely include, among other things, increased staffing during critical periods, manual back-up for automated systems and the use of portable generators capable of providing power during a black-out.
 Registrant does not have, and may never fully have, sufficient information about the Y2K exposure or remediation plans of these third parties to adequately predict the risks posed by them to Registrant.
 If the third parties have Y2K problems that are not remedied, resulting problems could include loss of utility services and disruption of water supplies.

 To date, there have been no significant costs associated with Y2K readiness that have not been approved by the CPUC for recovery through rates.
 Registrant estimates that it may incur up to \$800,000 in expense depending on the results of on-going tests, to address Y2K readiness.
 Registrant believes that the future costs, which are prudently incurred, will also be allowed for recovery through rates.
 The CPUC has notified all utilities under its jurisdiction, including SCW, that it will review their Y2K preparations.
+SCW has submitted its Y2K contingency plan to the CPUC in accordance with its direction.